 SQA is a Government Authority that provides policy advice on the area of Post School Education and Training (PSET).
 Further, this Office aspires to promoting PSET that are acclaimed nationally and internationally for its quality and relevance to the needs of learners and community.
 Moreover, SQA is committed to facilitating and developing national standard qualifications and ensure foreign qualifications are recognized locally and local qualifications are recognized internationally.
-Hence, SQA collaborates with PSET providers to promote high quality PSET activities contributing to the economic, social and cultural development of Samoa.
+Hence, SQA collaborates with

+PSET providers to promote high quality PSET activities contributing to the economic, social and cultural development of Samoa.

-For more information contact the Chief Executive Officer, Samoa Qualifications Authority - Telephone: (685) 20976, Fax: (685) 26314, website: www.sqa.ws.
+For more information contact the Chief Executive Officer, Samoa Qualifications Authority - Telephone: (685) 20976, email: sqa@sqa.gov.ws, website: sqa.gov.ws.